 Designed by gravitytank, the jacket is a water-resistant fleece that also features silver-infused antimicrobial fabric on sleeve cuffs and collar shield.
 The material features nanoparticles that inhibit bacteria growth.
 The antimicrobial linings are removable and washable — as is the hood — to ensure grime and germs don’t build up.
 As well as this, the sleeves come with fold-out cuffs that protect the whole hand when holding onto poles that may have been touched by travelers with a cold.
 The collar has a high lining which can also be easily pulled over the face to protect from coughs and — according to Betabrand — rogue subway farts.

-Watch the video below to learn more about the idea:
+Watch the video below to learn more about the idea (The video works):

 The sheet number of people that use public transit in big cities means they’re a hotbed for spreading illnesses.
 The Germinator Transit Jacket aims to arm commuters with the protection necessary to prevent them coming down with a cold or flu.
 Betabrand is currently selling the jacket for USD 223.20 after a successful campaign through its own crowdfunding platform.
 Are there other pieces of fashion that could be made more practical without compromising on style?